 The game Chaturanga is thought to have simulated military movements and battle and the name came from a battle formation described in the ancient Indian epic the Mahabharata.

-In the very early games, the King, Knight, Rook were moved the same as in the modern version of the game.
-The Queen could only move one square diagonally (unlike today where the Queen can move any number of squares in any direction).
-The Bishop could move two squares in straight lines (not diagonally) but could jump over a piece if necessary - today the bishop moves only diagonally.
-The Pawn could move one square fowards (not two like today) and the rules differed slighlty whereby in some games stalemate automatically decided the winner.
-So we can tell just by looking at the history of Chess that this game dates back to before the 6th century and is certainly around to stay.
+In the very early games, the King, Knight, Rook moved in the same way as the modern version of the game.
+The Queen could only move one square diagonally - unlike today where the Queen can move any number of squares in any direction.
+The Bishop could move two squares in straight lines (not diagonally) but could jump over a piece if necessary.
+Pawn could only ever move one square forwards and if a stalemate occurred the winner was automatically decided.

-Serious Tournaments first began in the 1800's, and the first World Chess Championship was held towards the end of the 1800's.
-During the early chess tournaments, as no rules were set for the amount of time you could take to deliberate your move, people found these games to go on for many hours.
+Serious Tournaments first began in the 1800's, and the first World Chess Championship was held in 1886 between the two leading players in the world, Wilhelm Steinitz and Johannes Zukertort.
+During early chess tournaments, there are no rules set for the amount of time you could take to make your move, and games could go on for many hours.

 Over time a range of new formats for the game developed including five minute chess and speed chess where a specific amount of time was allotted for each move.
 Financial fines were given if players went over the time limit.
 However, as professional chess players in Europe were most often the rich, the fines had little impact and the penalty was removed and replaced with forfeiture of the whole game -now known as 'losing on time'.